Windows OS Hub

 list package proveders in windows 10

-To show a list of programs installed via a specific provider, run this command:
+To list programs installed via a specific package provider, run this command:

 Get-Package -ProviderName Programs -IncludeWindowsInstaller